 Your backpack is weighed down with so many things and many of those things are unnecessary.
 You don’t need to have them in your life and you can let go, say no or step back from them.

-I encourage you today to empty your backpack and decide what you want to put back in.
+I encourage you to empty your emotional backpack today and decide what you want to put back in.

 What can you unload today that will give your shoulders a little lighter load to carry?